Rishisann-tech/Wallsann/README.md

 - 🖼️ Ultra-HD & 4K wallpapers
 - 🎨 Premium minimal UI (Material Design / Material You)
 - ⚡ Fast loading & smooth scrolling
-- 📥 One-tap download & apply
+- 📥 One-tap download
 - 🌙 currently only light theme support
 - 🚫 Completely ad-free
-- 🔋 Battery & performance optimized
+- No background activity

+---

+## 🤔 How to use?
+- One tap to download
+- long press to save
+- Double tap to unsave ( favourate on save section)

 ---

 ## 📸 App Screenshots